-Inspired by the Kimono, a traditional Japanese garment, The Reversible Kimono Jacket is our modern reinterpretation of its heritage silhouette.
+Inspired by the Kimono, a traditional Japanese garment, The Reversible Haori is our modern reinterpretation of its heritage silhouette.
 This style is detailed with the bold Parva print on one side, and a subtle gradient plain on the other.
 To celebrate the duality of this jacket, we asked 3 women from our community who work multiple jobs by day and night to join us in the shoot.

 Farah Azizan is a PR professional by day and DJ by night with Darker Than Wax and Revision Music.
 Inspired by the power of a great story, she believes in a narrative rooted in the authenticity of human connection – and her path towards both careers explore the common thread of that.